-- 10.1 Where a teacher is medically unfit for work due to a pregnancy related illness she will not receive less than half pay for the duration of her Pregnancy-Related Sick Leave (PRSL), prior to commencement of Maternity Leave.
-This is regardless of whether she has reached the maximum limit for half pay due to prior Sick Leave. - 10.2 The Sick Leave Regulations provide for ongoing arrangements whereby PRSL taken in the previous 4 years will be credited back at half pay, subject to the overall non-pregnancy related Sick Leave limits. - 10.3 Employers, upon receipt of a medical certificate stating the illness to be pregnancy related, must notify the Department/ETB via the OLCS/relevant ETB system as a "pregnancy related illness".
-This arrangement applies only to illness occurring during pregnancy and before commencement of Maternity Leave. - 10.4 The scenarios set out at Appendix C of this Chapter illustrate how the arrangements operate.
+- 10.1 Where an SNA is medically unfit for work due to a pregnancy related illness she will not receive less than half pay for the duration of her Pregnancy Related Sick Leave (PRSL), prior to commencement of Maternity Leave.
+This is regardless of whether she has reached the maximum limit for half pay due to prior Sick Leave. - 10.2 The Sick Leave Regulations provide for ongoing arrangements whereby PRSL taken in the previous 4 years will be credited back at half pay, subject to the overall nonpregnancy related Sick Leave limits. - 10.3 Employers, upon receipt of a medical certificate stating the illness to be pregnancy related, must record the absence as "pregnancy related illness" on the OLCS/relevant ETB system.
+This arrangement applies only to illness occurring during pregnancy and before commencement of Maternity Leave. - 10.4 The scenarios set out at Appendix C of this Circular illustrate how the arrangements operate.